rkritzar39/calebsportfolio/README.md

 - The platform would serve many users rather than one profile.
 - A neutral name may be easier to trust and share.
 - Legal documents would need to describe the platform separately.
-- Search, account, and organization features would need clearer product branding.
+- Search, account, and community and public-page features would need clearer product branding.
 - BusArmyDude.org could remain the founder's personal profile and showcase account.

 The rebrand should not happen until the profile-platform alpha demonstrates that the concept is sustainable.